The White Sox Need To Sign 1 Of Fowler Or Desmond To Stay Competitive

 2016 MLB Previews: Team Salaries + SOTUs (MLB Teams State Of The Unions) Links Page here.

 Posted on February 11, 2016, in Free Agency and tagged 2016 MLB Amateur Draft, adam dunn, adam laroche, al central, alex avila, brett lawrie, Brian Dozier, byron buxton, cameron maybin, chicago white sox, Chicago White Sox Payroll 2016, detroit tigers, Dexter Fowler, dioner navarro, ian desmond, jean segura, jeff samardzija, john danks, jordan zimmermann, Jordy Mercer, jose abreu, josh harrison, Jung-Ho Kang, justin upton, kc royals, Ketel Marte, mat latos, melky cabrera, miguel sano, minnesota twins, nick ahmed, rick hahn, todd frazier, Torii Hunter, Tyler Saladino, us cellular field.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on The White Sox Need To Sign 1 Of Fowler Or Desmond To Stay Competitive.